any-docs/css/content/reference/properties/border-image-width/index.md

 The **`border-image-width`** [CSS](/en-US/docs/Web/CSS) property sets the width of an element's [border image](/reference/properties/border-image).

-If this property's value is greater than the element's {{cssxref("border-width")}}, the border image will extend beyond the padding (and/or content) edge.
+If this property's value is greater than the element's `border-width`, the border image will extend beyond the padding (and/or content) edge.

 {{InteractiveExample("CSS Demo: border-image-width")}}